Dinujaya-Sandaruwan/c.dinujaya.me/docs/02-Mastering-the-printf-Function.md

 title: "printf Function"
 ---

-# Mastering the printf Function: Bringing Text to Life in C
+# The printf Function in C: Bringing Text to Life Inside Terminal

 Let's dive into one of the most iconic functions in C programming—`printf`.
 If you’ve ever written code in Python before, you might be familiar with the `print()` function.
 Well, `printf` in C is somewhat like its C cousin, but with a few quirks of its own.